Galaxy Nexus: History

 Google's plans to continue the Nexus series and bring a third-generation Nexus to market were confirmed by Google's senior vice president of mobile platforms Andy Rubin in May 2011.
 Samsung mobile put out a teaser video for its "Google Episode" of Unpacked on 11 October but later postponed (to 19 October) the product announcement out of respect, following the death of Steve Jobs on 5 October.

 Before the official announcement, it was also referred to as the Google Nexus Prime by the general public and the media.
 There had been repeated leaks containing almost accurate details about this device.
 The phone was officially announced on 19 October 2011, in Hong Kong, revealing the official name as "Galaxy Nexus".

 Hardware

 The Galaxy Nexus hosts support for MHL through the use of its USB hardware 2.0 port, allowing the Galaxy Nexus to output up to 1080p Audiovisual content (through HDMI) to any supported external display such as a HD Television.
 USB port supports both host and devices modes (OTG); as a note, its successor Nexus 4 supports only the device mode.
 The Galaxy Nexus has no physical buttons on the front, but instead features on-screen soft keys embedded into the system software (part of Android 4.0).
 Beneath the soft keys, a multicolored notification LED is featured, a feature missing from the Nexus S.

-There is no SD card card support.
+There is no SD card support.